Pad Kra Pao (Holy Basil Stir-Fry)

 • 2 cups holy basil leaves (substitute for Thai basil or regular sweet basil)

-• Jasmine rice and fried egg for serving with
+• Jasmine rice and fried egg for serving on the side

 Instructions